A linear model of separation for western boundary currents with bathymetry and stratification: Strategy for building an approximate solution

+To derive a quasi-geostrophic equation, we plug the first two terms of the asymptotic expansion \eqref{ansatz-intro-k} (\textit{i.e.} we take $K=1)$ into system \eqref{NS-rho}.
+This is a well-known method, see for example the textbook \cite{Vallis17}, which we recall below for clarity.

-Plugging the order $0$ term of \eqref{ansatz-u-qg} in \eqref{L1NSrho} ensures that, considering the order $\frac 1 \varepsilon$ for the horizontal part and $\frac{1}{\varepsilon\delta ^2}$ for the vertical part, the following equalities hold: The first relationship corresponds to geostrophic equilibrium, and the second is the hydrostatic approximation.
+Plugging the order $0$ term of \eqref{ansatz-intro-k} in \eqref{L1NSrho} ensures that, considering the order $\frac 1 \varepsilon$ for the horizontal part and $\frac{1}{\varepsilon\delta ^2}$ for the vertical part, the following equalities hold: The first relationship corresponds to geostrophic equilibrium, and the second is the hydrostatic approximation.

 Geostrophic equilibrium \eqref{u-zero-h} ensures that $\nabla_h \cdot u^0_h = 0$.
 Therefore $\p_3 u_3^0 = 0$; now, since we look for finite energy solutions, we also have $\lim_{x_3\to \infty } u_3^0=0$.
 It thus follows that $u_3^0$ vanishes everywhere, so $u^0$ is only horizontal.
 Furthermore, since $u^0$ has zero divergence, it derives from a stream function, that is clearly $p^0$.
-In the following, we will denote this stream function $\psi^0$ to adopt the usual notation in the study of geophysical fluid equations.
-Notice that the vertical variation of $\psi^0$ is governed by $\rho^0$.
+Notice that the vertical variation of $p^0$ is governed by $\rho^0$.

-\begin{remark} We have justified that with an Ansatz such as \eqref{ansatz-u-qg}, the $u^0$ term is geostrophic.
+\begin{remark} We have justified that with an Ansatz such as \eqref{ansatz-intro-k}, the $u^0$ term is geostrophic.
 Hence, it corresponds in fact to $u_{\mathrm{i}}^0 + u_{\mathrm{M}}^0$, as explained in the introduction.
 We will identify the interior and Munk terms below.
 Moreover, the $O(\varepsilon)$ terms will have a non-vanishing vertical velocity and introduce a non-geostrophic correction. \end{remark}